Wednesday, October 07, 2009

 Common Uses

-As already noted healthy aquariums often do not need much activated carbon, however this is a rather ambiguous generalization.
-An aquarium keeper need to consider DOC (dissolved organic compounds/carbon), pH, desired compounds that can or cannot be removed, bio load of the aquarium or pond, desired environment (an Amazon River aquarium will generally need less or no carbon while a heavily fed reef tank will need more).
+An aquarium keeper needs to consider DOC (dissolved organic compounds/carbon), pH, desired compounds that can or cannot be removed, bio load of the aquarium or pond, and desired environment.

 The use of carbon if only for a day or even hours after or between medication treatments is another important aspect of carbon use.